ryanshanley7/dotfiles/README.md

 if that does not work try `sudo chmod +x [name of script]`<br>
 Then run the scripts with `./[name of script]`

+# Future Updates
+Possible updates, and improvments I would like to add to this repository, are cleaning up some of the commit messages, as well as adding even more detail to all the README files in the repository.
+As well as making a folder for the first section and moving everything into that, so that each section has it's own folder.